awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 FROM \[ DATA CATALOG \] \| HIVE METASTORE
 A keyword that indicates where the external database is located\.
-DATA CATALOG indicates that the external database is defined in the Athena data catalog\.
+DATA CATALOG indicates that the external database is defined in the Athena data catalog or the AWS Glue Data Catalog\.
-If the external database is defined in an Athena data catalog in a different AWS Region, the REGION parameter is required\.
+If the external database is defined in an external Data Catalog in a different AWS Region, the REGION parameter is required\.
 DATA CATALOG is the default\.
 HIVE METASTORE indicates that the external database is defined in a Hive metastore\.
 If HIVE METASTORE, is specified, URI is required\.

 REGION '*aws\-region*'
-If the external database is defined in an Athena data catalog, the AWS Region in which the database is located\.
-This parameter is required if the database is defined in an Athena data catalog\.
+If the external database is defined in an Athena data catalog or or the AWS Glue Data Catalog, the AWS Region in which the database is located\.
+This parameter is required if the database is defined in an external Data Catalog\.

 URI '*hive\_metastore\_uri*' \[ PORT port\_number \]
 If the database is in a Hive metastore, specify the URI and optionally the port number for the metastore\.
 The default port number is 9083\.

 IAM\_ROLE '*iam\-role\-arn\-string*'
 The Amazon Resource Name \(ARN\) for an IAM role that your cluster uses for authentication and authorization\.
 As a minimum, the IAM role must have permission to perform a LIST operation on the Amazon S3 bucket to be accessed and a GET operation on the Amazon S3 objects the bucket contains\.
-If the external database is defined in an Amazon Athena data catalog, the IAM role must have permission to access Athena unless CATALOG\_ROLE is specified\.
+If the external database is defined in an Amazon Athena data catalog or the AWS Glue Data Catalog, the IAM role must have permission to access Athena unless CATALOG\_ROLE is specified\.
 For more information, see [IAM Policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the IAM\_ROLE parameter string for a single ARN\.

 ```
 IAM_ROLE 'arn:aws:iam::<aws-account-id>:role/<role-name>'